DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/configuration.md

 As you can see above, these users have `null` values for their `guid` and `domain` columns.

-If you do not define a `sync_existing` array, and a user logs in with `sbauman@local.com`, you will receive a SQL exception.
+If you do not define a `sync_existing` array and a user logs in with `sbauman@local.com`, you will receive a SQL exception.
 This is because LdapRecord was unable to locate a local database user using the users GUID.
-If this occurs, LdapRecord attempts to insert a new user with the same email address.
+If this occurs, LdapRecord will attempt to insert a new user with the same email address.

-To solve this issue, we will insert the following `sync_existing` array:
+To resolve this issue, we will insert the following `sync_existing` array:

 ```php
 'providers' => [